Teaching, Learning, and Technology

 Most educated people are mystified by artificial intelligence and machine learning.
 This course demystifies these emerging technologies through simple theory and hands-on experience.
 We will build AI and machine learning systems and apply them to tasks in teaching, learning, and administration.
 We will compare our understanding of machine learning with human learning, and we will extrapolate the state of technology today to the changes we can expect to see in the near future in education, economics (jobs), and daily life.

-TLT 462 Special Topics in Development of Instructional Resources and Technologies for Learning 1-3 Credits
+TLT 462 Special Topics in Teaching, Learning, and Technology 1-3 Credits

 Repeat Status: Course may be repeated.